robotflow-initiative/rfmove/README.md

 dpkg --list | grep curl
-sudo apt --purge remove libcurl4 sudo add-apt-repository ppa:xapienz/curl34 sudo apt-get update sudo apt-get install curl
+sudo apt --purge remove libcurl4 sudo add-apt-repository ppa:xapienz/curl34
+(sudo add-apt-repository ppa:savoury1/curl34)  //if you can also use this repository at ubuntu20.04 sudo apt-get update sudo apt-get install curl